- Youth Development

 Learn more »

-Fitness Center orientations are required prior to using our Health and Fitness Center.
-This orientation provides instruction on the proper use of equipment and exercise techniques.
+Fitness center orientations provide instruction on the proper use of equipment and exercise techniques.
 Orientations are also a great time to ask any exercise-related questions.
 Orientations may be scheduled by calling 740-345-9622 or by checking with a Health & Fitness staff or Member Services staff.